×

 We asked people if there is a lot of crime.
 They answered:

 "Dubrovnik, is generally considered a safe city with a relatively low crime rate.
 Like any other tourist destination, it does experience occasional petty crimes such as pickpocketing and bag snatching, particularly in crowded areas and on public transportation.
 However, violent crime is rare, and most visitors to the city have a safe and trouble-free experience.
 The local police are efficient and responsive, contributing to the overall safety of the city.
-It's always recommended for tourists to take standard precautions to protect their belongings and personal safety," said one expat who made the move to Dubrovnik.
+It's always recommended for tourists to take standard precautions to protect their belongings and personal safety," explained one expat living in Dubrovnik, Croatia.

 About the Author